Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 ### Logging

 Enabling logging may help uncover useful information about failures.
 In order to see a log of HTTP requests and responses, set the `AZURE_LOG_LEVEL` environment variable to `info`.
-Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`:
+Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`.
+While using `AZURE_LOG_LEVEL` make sure to set it before logging library is initialized.
+Ideally pass it through command line, if using libraries like `dotenv` make sure such libraries are initialized before logging library.

 ```javascript
 const { setLogLevel } = require("@azure/logger");